Richard Hamming: Bell Laboratories

-The Hamming bound, also known as the sphere-packing or volume bound is a limit on the parameters of an arbitrary block code.
+The Hamming bound, also known as the sphere-packing or volume bound, is a limit on the parameters of an arbitrary block code.
 It is from an interpretation in terms of sphere packing in the Hamming distance into the space of all possible words.
 It gives an important limitation on the efficiency with which any error-correcting code can utilize the space in which its code words are embedded.
 A code which attains the Hamming bound is said to be a perfect code.
 Hamming codes are perfect codes.

 Returning to differential equations, Hamming studied means of numerically integrating them.
 A popular approach at the time was Milne's Method, attributed to Arthur Milne.
 This had the drawback of being unstable, so that under certain conditions the result could be swamped by roundoff noise.
 Hamming developed an improved version, the Hamming predictor-corrector.
 This was in use for many years, but has since been superseded by the Adams method.
 He did extensive research into digital filters, devising a new filter, the Hamming window, and eventually writing an entire book on the subject, Digital Filters (1977).

 During the 1950s, he programmed one of the earliest computers, the IBM 650, and with Ruth A. Weiss developed the L2 programming language, one of the earliest computer languages, in 1956.
 It was widely used within the Bell Labs, and also by external users, who knew it as Bell 2.
 It was superseded by Fortran when the Bell Labs' IBM 650 were replaced by the IBM 704 in 1957.

 In A Discipline of Programming (1976), Edsger Dijkstra attributed to Hamming the problem of efficiently finding regular numbers.
-The problem became known as "Hamming's problem", and the regular numbers are often referred to as Hamming numbers in Computer Science, although he did not discover them.
+The problem became known as "Hamming's problem"; in computer science, regular numbers are often referred to as "Hamming numbers", although he did not discover them.

 Throughout his time at Bell Labs, Hamming avoided management responsibilities.
 He was promoted to management positions several times, but always managed to make these only temporary.
 "I knew in a sense that by avoiding management," he later recalled, "I was not doing my duty by the organization.
 That is one of my biggest failures."